ionic-team/stencil-site/src/docs-md/basics/stencil-config.md

 <a name="bundles"></a>
 ## `bundles`

 By default, Stencil will statically analyze the application and generate a component graph of how all the components are interconnected.
-From the component graph it is able to best decide how components should be group depending on their usage with one another within the app.
+From the component graph it is able to best decide how components should be grouped depending on their usage with one another within the app.
 By doing so it's able to bundle components together in order to reduce network requests.
 However, bundles can be manually generated using the `bundles` config.

 The `bundles` config is an array of objects that represent how components are grouped together in lazy-loaded bundles.
 This config is rarely needed as Stencil handles this automatically behind the scenes.